-4.8.4 Multi-unit Development
+4.7.4 Multi-unit Development

-- 1. Where multi-unit development is proposed for five (5) or more units or lots, a hydrogeological assessment is required by Ministry of Environment, Conservation and Parks D-5 Guideline to confirm that an acceptable quality and adequate quantity of drinking water is available.
-The assessment must be prepared by a qualified professional and should provide technical guidance on private wells. - 2.
-The municipality may only consider communal services for proposed multi-unit development where the applicant has demonstrated that servicing options have been investigated and reported through a Serving Options Statement in accordance with Ministry of the Environment, Conservation and Parks' D-5 Guidelines.
-The municipality will also assess the financial implications of entering into an agreement for municipal ownership and responsibility for the communal systems to service proposed residential development.
+1. Where multi-unit development is proposed for five (5) or more units or lots, a hydrogeological assessment is required by Ministry of Environment, Conservation and Parks D-5 Guideline to confirm that an acceptable quality and adequate quantity of drinking water is available.
+The assessment must be prepared by a qualified professional and should provide technical guidance on private wells.

-4.8.5 Permit to Take Water
+4.7.5 Permit to Take Water